goschtl/zope/megrok.traject/trunk/README.txt

     def arguments(self):
         return dict(department_id=self.id)

+``traject.Model`` derives from ``grokcore.component.Context``, so the
+issues mentioned above with external models won't be a problem here.

 Note that Traject models are not persistent in the ZODB sense.
 If you need a persistent Traject models you can mix in ``grok.Model`` or